 In some cases, people may abuse drugs that aren’t prescribed to them.
 They may get them from friends or family members.
-Or they may buy them from drug dealers on the street.
+Or they may buy them illegally from someone else.
 The number of teens and young adults ages 12 to 25 who abuse prescription painkillers has more than tripled since the mid 1990s.

-Here is a Q and A about prescription medication addiction.
+Here is a Q and A about prescription medicine addiction.
 It can help you or a loved one seek help, if necessary.